Send the link below via email or IMCopy

 In order to be culturally responsive...

-Reflect on personal biases and their effect on decision-making in the classroom
+Investigate personal, cultural self-identity and personal biases and their potential effect on decision-making in the classroom

 Identify & implement strategies for supporting scholars based on their context